Cirieno/ahk-desktop-helper/README.md

    `[abc]?` = one (or none) of these characters must be present at this position `[abc]+` = all of these characters must be present in any order

+On first run a `user_autocorrect.txt` file will be created for you to add your own replacements.
+I keep tinkering with and adding to `default_autocorrect.txt` so it's not a good idea to make changes to that file, though there might be strings that you want to comment out for your own environment.

 ### `DesktopFileDialogs`

 Converts forward-slashes in a path into back-slashes.
-Handy if like me you're working with any Unix-y environments on your Windows machine.
+Handy if you're working with any Unix-y environments on your Windows machine.

 ### `DesktopHideMediaPopup`